FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 ## Dive into the code

 We need to open the `main.dart` file present inside the `./lib` directory of our project.
-Below is the entireity of the `main.dart` file, as it should be when fully finished.
+Below is the entirety of the `main.dart` file, as it should be when fully finished.
 Don't worry, we'll go over each section individually!

 Putting all your logic in one file makes sense for a tutorial, but for a larger application you'll probably want to split it up.